NatePadgett/Final_Project/Project_Overview.md

 **CODE**

 To process the text, I wrote four scripts that simulate the communication challenges mentioned earlier.
+I also stored all of my functions in a module [functions.py](https://github.com/NatePadgett/RWET-Final-Slipping/blob/master/functions.py).

 [RWET_Final_Name_Scramble.py](https://github.com/NatePadgett/RWET-Final-Slipping/blob/master/RWET_Final_Name_Scramble.py) replaces the names of individuals mentioned in the source next with a randomly chosen name from the JSON file [RWET_Final_Names.json](https://github.com/NatePadgett/RWET-Final-Slipping/blob/master/RWET_Final_Names.json).
 This is accomplished through a list comprehension.